AdobeDocs/campaign-classic.en/help/installation/using/integration-into-a-web-server-for-windows.md

 >[!NOTE]
 >
->For more information on this IIS option, refer to the "How To" section of [IIS documentation](https://www.iis.net/configreference/system.webserver/security/requestfiltering/requestlimits).
+>For more information on this IIS option, refer to the "How To" section of the [official documentation](https://www.iis.net/configreference/system.webserver/security/requestfiltering/requestlimits).

-### Configure http error message display {#configuring-http-error-message-display}
+### Configuring http error message display {#configuring-http-error-message-display}

 If you use a 6.1 version IIS server, generated error messages may be difficult to read due to an undesired HTML code being displayed in the message.